-- 1. The trustees shall hold at least 4 ordinary Committee Meetings each year. - 2.
-The trustees may regulate their proceedings as they think fit, subject to the provisions of this constitution. - Online trustees' meetings A trustees' meeting or a meeting of a committee of the trustees may be held in person or by suitable electronic means agreed by the trustees or the members of the committee (as the case may be) in which each participant may communicate with all the other participants. - 4.
-Any trustee may call a meeting of the trustees provided reasonable notice is given. - 5.
-The secretary must call a meeting of the trustees if requested to do so by a trustee.
+- (1) The trustees may regulate their proceedings as they think fit, subject to the provisions of this constitution. - (2) Online trustees' meetings A trustees' meeting or a meeting of a committee of the trustees may be held in person or by suitable electronic means agreed by the trustees or the members of the committee (as the case may be) in which each participant may communicate with all the other participants. - (3) At least four meetings must be held by the Trustees each year - (4) Two or more trustees together may call a meeting of the trustees provided reasonable notice is given. - (5) The secretary must call a meeting of the trustees if requested to do so by two or more trustees. - (6) Questions arising at a meeting must be decided by a majority of votes. - (7) In the case of an equality of votes, the person who chairs the meeting shall have a second or casting vote. - (8) No decision may be made by a meeting of the trustees unless a quorum is present at the time the decision is purported to be made. - (9) The quorum shall be two or the number nearest to two-thirds of the total number of trustees, whichever is the greater or such larger number as may be decided from time to time by the trustees.
+In addition, at least two officers must be present for a Trustees meeting to be quorate. - (10) A trustee shall not be counted in the quorum present when any decision is made about a matter upon which that trustee is not entitled to vote. - (11) If the number of trustees is less than the number fixed as the quorum, the continuing trustees or trustee may act only for the purpose of filling vacancies or of calling a general meeting. - (12) The person elected as the Chair shall chair meetings of the trustees. - (13) If the Chair is unwilling to preside or is not present within ten minutes after the time appointed for the meeting, the Vice Chair will chair the meeting.
+If neither the Chair nor the Vice Chair are present then the trustees present may appoint one of their number to chair that meeting. - (14) The person appointed to chair meetings of the trustees shall have no functions or powers except those conferred by this constitution or delegated to him or her in writing by the trustees. - (15) A resolution in writing signed by all the trustees entitled to receive notice of a meeting of trustees or of a committee of trustees and to vote upon the resolution shall be as valid and effectual as if it had been passed at a meeting of the trustees or (as the case may be) a committee of trustees duly convened and held.

-- 6. Questions arising at a meeting must be decided by a majority of votes. - 7.
-In the case of an equality of votes, the person who chairs the meeting shall have a second or casting vote. - 8.
-No decision may be made by a meeting of the trustees unless a quorum is present at the time the decision is purported to be made. - 9.
-The quorum shall be two or the number nearest to two-thirds of the total number of trustees, whichever is the greater or such larger number as may be decided from time to time by the trustees. - 10.
-A trustee shall not be counted in the quorum present when any decision is made about a matter upon which that trustee is not entitled to vote. - 11.
-If the number of trustees is less than the number fixed as the quorum, the continuing trustees or trustee may act only for the purpose of filling vacancies or of calling a general meeting. - 12.
-The person elected as the Chair shall chair meetings of the trustees. - 13.
-If the Chair is unwilling to preside or is not present within ten minutes after the time appointed for the meeting, the trustees present may appoint one of their number to chair that meeting. - 14.
-The person appointed to chair meetings of the trustees shall have no functions or powers except those conferred by this constitution or delegated to him or her in writing by the trustees. - 15.
-A resolution in writing signed by all the trustees entitled to receive notice of a meeting of trustees or of a committee of trustees and to vote upon the resolution shall be as valid and effectual as if it had been passed at a meeting of the trustees or (as the case may be) a committee of trustees duly convened and held. - 16.
-The resolution in writing may comprise several documents containing the text of the resolution in like form each signed by one or more trustees.
+(16) The resolution in writing may comprise several documents containing the text of the resolution in like form each signed by one or more trustees.

-21. Conflicts of interests and conflicts of loyalties
+22. Conflicts of interests and conflicts of loyalties